EPKINLY- epcoritamab-bysp injection, solution

 • See "What is the most important information I should know about EPKINLY?"

 • Infections.
 EPKINLY can cause serious infections that may lead to death.
 Your healthcare provider will check you for signs and symptoms of infection before and during treatment with EPKINLY.
+Your healthcare provider should prescribe medicines before you start treatment to help prevent infection and treat you as needed if you develop an infection during treatment with EPKINLY.
 Tell your healthcare provider right away if you develop any signs or symptoms of infection during treatment with EPKINLY, including:

 • fever of 100.4°F (38°C) or higher